Video: Accurascale unveil new GWR tank engine models

 Credit: Accurascale

 The 67xx was a subclass of panniers built without steam heat or vacuum brakes.
 The first twenty-five locos in the class were built by Bagnall’s of Stafford.
-However, this one is from the second batch of twenty-five, and was outshopped from the Yorkshire Engine Company, Sheffield, in 1930.
+However, this one is from the second batch of twenty-five, and was outshopped from the Engine Company, , in 1930.
 It was initially allocated to Ebbw Junction, and spent its whole working life in South Wales before being withdrawn from Newport Pill shed in 1959.

 Features: No top feed, rivetted tanks, early cab style handrails, no bunker steps, Injector overflow routed through running plate